Wanda Sykes: Personal life

 Sykes was married to record producer Dave Hall from 1991 to 1998.
-In November 2008, she publicly came out as a lesbian while at a same-sex marriage rally in Las Vegas regarding Proposition 8.
-A month earlier, Sykes married her wife Alex Niedbalski, a French woman, whom she met in 2006.
-The couple also became parents in April 2009, when Niedbalski gave birth to a pair of fraternal twins.
+In November 2008, she publicly came out as a lesbian while at a same-sex marriage (2008 California Proposition 8) rally in Las Vegas.
+In October 2008, Sykes and Alex Niedbalski married; Niedbalski is French.
+They met in 2006 and became parents in April 2009, when Niedbalski gave birth to a pair of fraternal twins.

-Sykes came out to her parents in 2004 when she was 40, who both initially had difficulty accepting her homosexuality.
-They declined to attend her wedding, which led to a brief period of estrangement; they have since reconciled with Sykes.
+Sykes came out to her parents in 2004 when she was 40; both initially had difficulty accepting her homosexuality.
+They declined to attend Sykes' wedding, which led to a brief period of estrangement, but they have since reconciled with her.

 During a September 19, 2011, appearance on The Ellen DeGeneres Show, Sykes announced that she had been diagnosed earlier in the year with ductal carcinoma in situ (DCIS).
 Although DCIS is a non-invasive "stage zero breast cancer", Sykes had elected to have a bilateral mastectomy to lower her chances of getting breast cancer.
-Sykes splits time between Media, Pennsylvania, a suburb of Philadelphia, and Cherry Grove, New York.
+Sykes splits time between Media, Pennsylvania, a suburb of Philadelphia and Cherry Grove, New York.

 Activism

 Sykes publicly expressed being devastated when California voters passed state Proposition 8.
 She said: "with the legislation that they passed, I can't sit by and just watch.
 I just can't do it."
 She has continued to be active in same-sex marriage issues hosting events and emceeing fundraisers.
 She has also worked with PETA on promoting dog anti-chaining legislation in her home state.

-She has been an outspoken supporter of Detroit's Ruth Ellis Center after the organization's staff sent Sykes a letter asking her to visit during her 2010 tour's stop in Detroit.
+She has been an outspoken supporter of Ruth Ellis Center in Detroit after the organization's staff sent Sykes a letter asking her to visit, during her 2010 tour's stop in Detroit.

-Sykes often uses Twitter to express her political views, including on May 25, 2021, retweeting a photograph by Evan Vucci of Gianna Floyd, daughter of George Floyd, entering the White House.
+Sykes often uses X to express her political views, including on May 25, 2021, retweeting a photograph by Evan Vucci of Gianna Floyd, daughter of George Floyd, entering the White House.
 On July 17, 2021, she also tweeted, "Congress MUST pass the #ForThePeopleAct", and called on her followers to join the "Good Trouble Vigil", commemorating the passing of activist and Congressman John Lewis.
+At the 2026 Golden Globes, Sykes wore a pin that said "Be Good" in honor of Renée Good.